-Join Ray Villalobos for an in-depth discussion in this video Using more complex data, part of Learn AngularJS 2: The Basics.
+Join Ray Villalobos for an in-depth discussion in this video Using more complex data, part of Learning AngularJS 2 (2016).

 - [Voiceover] So far we've been using a simple untype…data structure to hold our information.…That might be okay for a simple example,…but let's go ahead and take a look…at how our application would change…if we were using a more complex data structure,…as well as some ECMA Script 6 and typescript classes.…So, what I want to do is define our data…that's right now just an array of names…as an array of objects,…and I could do that by just modifying this,…but technically I should be creating a structure…for the data that I'm going to be using inside the array.…